Echoinbyte/neploom/JOURNEY.md

 Today, I added the UI and UX for the authentication page, incorporating both login and register options.
 The design features a space-like aesthetic that aligns perfectly with the NepLoom theme.
 This interface captures the cosmic, exploratory spirit of our platform while ensuring clean usability.
 This marks a significant step forward in creating the user onboarding experience, welcoming learners into their educational journey through the cosmos of knowledge.

+### 22nd June, 2025

+Added the Navbar, dark mode compatibility for the App, theme toggler button, context menu for searching and navigating app.
+Today was focused on creating a seamless navigation experience with a beautiful command menu that supports VS Code-like search features including direct path navigation (> or goto:).
+The navbar now features a glassy, space-themed aesthetic that perfectly complements our cosmic design language, while the theme toggler ensures accessibility across different lighting conditions.